finance

 Loan Calculator

-Calculate payments, interest cost, and payoff schedule for any loan.
+Calculate loan payments, total interest cost, and the full payoff schedule for personal, auto, or business loans in seconds.

 Investment Calculator

-Project compound growth, regular contributions, and future value.
+Project compound growth of your investments with regular contributions, interest rate, and time horizon to estimate future value.

 Retirement Calculator